PMCC-BioinformaticsCore/janis-assistant/README.md

 ### CWLTool (default)

 Due to the way CWLTool provides metadata, support for CWLTool is very basic, and limited to submitting workflows and linking the outputs.
-It doesn't allow you to disconnect and reconnect later.
-It's enough as a proof of concept and for very basic workflows.

-You should include the `--logDebug` parmeter to see the output of CWLTool.
+Janis can manage CWLTool in the background, except if CWLTool is terminated (through some transient cluster error), Janis is unable to restart it.

 ### Cromwell